Letter to the Parents

 To: Colorado Soccer Families

-The purpose of “Celebration Saturday” on September 22nd is to
+The purpose of “Celebration Saturday” on April 6th is to:

 - Model and promote good behavior on the sidelines for our kids.